 Frequency/market practice: rarely; this is usually prepared by an audit firm (i.e., accountants) and checked by one too, but not formally 'audited.'
-(Audit implies a process that is not typically followed because these are special-purpose, rather than statutory, accounts.)
+(Audit implies a process that is not typically followed because these are special-purpose, rather than statutory, accounts).

-Frequency/market practice: rarely; these are rarely used, but are fairly common in the tech sector.
+Frequency/market practice: rarely; these were rarely used pre-COVID-19, but are expected to become more common.
+These are fairly common in the tech sector and in PE deals.